Updated 18 August 2021 to include future name change of AstraZeneca vaccine.

 Northern Territory – anyone aged 16 and over.

-South Australia – anyone aged 16 and over living in a regional council area.
+South Australia – anyone aged 16 and over.

 Victoria – extended the COVID-19 eligibility criteria more than the other states, with additional eligible groups including, but not limited to, the homeless, public transport drivers, and those living in public housing.